farmer-nusantara/farmer-nusantara-cloud/Cloud Storage/readme.md

 How to make bucket can access by public
 - Select the bucket.
 - Choose permissions.
-- Choose Add, type the principals to allUsers.
+- Choose Add, type the principals to `allUsers`.
-- Choose the role to Storage Object Viewer, save.
+- Choose the role to `Storage Object Viewer`, save.